Montgomery County Child Custody Relocation Attorneys

 Parents may not have any trouble with a short-range move, but a more distant relocation could lead to serious legal issues.
 Custodial parents are not allowed to relocate a child if the move would infringe upon the custodial rights of the other parent.
 Parents considering relocation, therefore, must take care to ensure the move is acceptable within the law.

-If you are a custodial parent planning to relocate or a noncustodial parent wishing to contest a planned move, our law firm can help you protect your rights.
+If you are a custodial parent planning to relocate or a noncustodial parent wishing to contest a planned move, our Montgomery County child custody relocation lawyer can help you protect your rights.
 When you schedule a consultation with our law firm, one of our skilled family law attorneys will meet with you to discuss your case and help you take the necessary steps.

-Giving Notice of Child Custody Relocation in Lansdale, PA
+Giving Notice of Child Custody Relocation in PA

 If you are a custodial parent and you plan to relocate your child, it is necessary to give notice to the other parent.
 This notice should be given in writing — sent by certified mail — and should outline all of the contact information related to the new residence, as well as the date of the intended move.
 Notice must be given at least 60 days before relocating.